Find a Community

 3. Prevent senior isolation by getting and staying active

 It’s no secret that keeping your mind and body active has major health benefits for older adults, but if done in a group, it’s also one of the most effective ways to fight loneliness.
 Finding the motivation to get and stay active, though, isn’t easy.
 The thing to remember is, having an active senior lifestyle doesn’t mean you need to hit the gym and work up a sweat every day.
-Activities as simple, easy and fun as joining a neighborhood walking group or, if immobility is an issue, working on a puzzle with a friend can help improve your overall wellbeing while also keeping you connected to others.
+Activities as simple, easy and fun as joining a neighborhood walking group or, if immobility is an issue, working on a puzzle with a friend can help improve your overall well being while also keeping you connected to others.

-4. Feeling lonely or know someone dealing with senior loneliness?
+4. Feeling lonely?
 Ask for help

-Sometimes the hardest thing to do when we’re feeling lonely is just to tell someone.
+Sometimes the hardest thing to do when we’re feeling lonely is to tell someone.
 It can feel like you’re being a burden.
 Or maybe you were raised to rely on yourself, not others.
 For those that bravely take that first step toward seeking help, though, there are all sorts of great resources available that can help you cope.
 The Social Isolation and Loneliness Outreach Toolkit from the National Institute on Aging and Connect 2Tools from AARP are good places to start.
 If you’re experiencing symptoms of senior depression alongside feelings of loneliness—like loss of appetite or lack of energy—also consider contacting a mental health professional who can offer guidance and coping strategies.

 5. Move into a senior living community